Lughi97/pAIng/README.md

    </details>

-- `CollectObservation()`: this mlagents method  collects the observation vectors of the agent for the step.
-This function describes the current environment form the perspective of the agent needed to achieve its goal.
-In this case, the agent needs to keep track of its current z position(this is due to how the paddle is placed in the game field in the unity scene) the current x and z position, and the velocity component of the disk for the agent to observe and try to hit the disk to keep it inside the game field.
-Is important for the system and the training to  know how many elements are keep track of by the agent and needs to match the dimension of the Vector Observation of the Behavior Parameters.
-In this particular case the agent is observing five floats.
+- `CollectObservation()`: The Ml-Agents method collects the observation vectors of the agent for the step.
+This function describes the current environment from the agent's perspective for achieving the goal.
+In this case, the agent needs to keep track of its current z position (due to how the paddle is placed in the game field in the unity scene), the current x and z position, and the velocity component of the disk.
+This information allows the agent to observe and attempt to hit the disk to keep it inisde the game field.
+It is important for the system and the training to  know how many elements the agent is tracking, as it needs to match the dimension of the Vector Observation of the Behavior Parameters.
+In this particular case, the agent is observing five floats.

 <details>
  <summary>Click here to show/hide the <code>CollectObservation()</code> method...</summary>